TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Using the KookaBlockly Application
 ==================================

-Launching KookaBlockly on a personal computer will result in the following display.
+Launching **KookaBlockly** on a personal computer will result in the following display.

 .. figure:: images/kookablockly-display.png
    :width: 100%
    :align: center

-   This is the KookaBlockly display with the controls labelled.
+   This is the **KookaBlockly** display with the controls labelled.

 The application window has numerous controls, as are described below:

 Version
 -------

-The version of KookaBlockly is shown at the top-left of the KookaBlockly window.
+The version of **KookaBlockly** is shown at the top-left of the **KookaBlockly** window.

 ..
 Note::

-   The latest version of KookaBlockly can be conveniently downloaded from the Kookaberry Github repository at https://github.com/kookaberry/kooka-releases/releases.
+   The latest version of **KookaBlockly** can be conveniently downloaded from the Kookaberry Github repository at https://github.com/kookaberry/kooka-releases/releases.

    See the section :doc:`installing` for instructions.

-If a KookaBlockly script has been loaded, the path and name of the file from which the script was loaded is shown next to the KookaBlockly version.
+If a **KookaBlockly** script has been loaded, the path and name of the file from which the script was loaded is shown next to the **KookaBlockly** version.

 Resize / Exit
 -------------

-These controls allow the KookaBlockly window to be minimises or maximised, and the KookBlockly application to be exited.
+These controls allow the **KookaBlockly** window to be minimises or maximised, and the KookBlockly application to be exited.

-If the KookBlockly script has not been saved before attempting to exit KookaBlockly, a prompt dialogue will appear providing an opportunity to save or not save the current script to a file.
+If the KookBlockly script has not been saved before attempting to exit **KookaBlockly**, a prompt dialogue will appear providing an opportunity to save or not save the current script to a file.

 .. figure:: images/unsaved-exit-prompt.png
    :width: 200